Varieties of American Sign Language: Dominican Sign Language

-Dominican Sign Language is a local variant of American Sign Language used in the Dominican Republic.
+Dominican Sign Language (DGS) is a local variant of American Sign Language (ASL) used in the Dominican Republic.
 Many deaf Dominicans use home sign, and are not fluent in Dominican Sign Language.

+Dominican Sign Language originated from French Sign Language (LSF), which was introduced to Dominica by French missionaries and combined with local gesture traditions.
+Therefore, it has many similarities with French Sign Language.

+There may also be some differences in grammatical structure between Dominican Sign Language and American Sign Language.
+For example, there may be differences in sentence structure, verb morphology, and word order.

 Francophone African Sign Language

 Francophone African Sign Language (Langue des signes d'Afrique francophone, or LSAF) is the variety, or varieties, of American Sign Language (ASL) used in several francophone countries of Africa.
 Education for the deaf in these countries is based on ASL and written French; there is therefore a French influence on the language of the classroom.

 With the exception of Algerian Sign Language, the sign languages of francophone Africa are unrelated to French Sign Language, except indirectly through their derivation from ASL.
 This is because most schools for the deaf in the region were founded by the American missionary Andrew Foster or by his students, starting in 1974.
 Chadian Sign Language may be closest to Nigerian Sign Language.
 A few countries have languages unrelated to either: Madagascar Sign Language derives from Norwegian SL, and Tunisian Sign Language is apparently a language isolate.

 The relationship of LSAF to standard American Sign Language has not been systematically assessed.
 For instance, Gabonese Sign Language has diverged and may be a separate language, and Togo Sign Language is not mutually intelligible with standard American Sign Language.